 Easy One Pot Meal

 This one pot Tex Mex dish is a family favorite and a great one pot meal to make when you need something quick.
 It’s made in just one skillet, comes together in about 40 minutes and makes great leftovers as well.
-Everyone in my whole family loved it!
+Everyone in my whole family loves this as well as my taco bake casserole and this one pot cheesy enchilada pasta.

-This dish is super easy to customize based on what you have on hand.
+This one pan dish is super easy to customize based on what you have on hand.
 Below are a few easy substitutes you can make without sacrificing any flavor.

 - Instead of chicken, use ground beef or ground turkey.